 Mission Related Extended Hours: Provided at no additional cost for short term child care (generally up to 3 hours/day) CYS childcare programs support patrons that have mission requirements, mobilization, deployment, contingency or TDY responsibilities after normal duty hours.
 Child Development Centers (CDC) supports unit requirements for childcare during training exercises, and alerts to the extent possible.
 CDC operating hours for full-day care will reflect installation variable duty hours.
 Other childcare programs provided for extended hours are FCC Extended Hours and Long Term Care homes, trained CDC baby-sitters, and Army Community Services foster homes as well as available off-post options.
 Extended hours per operations are according to the Installation's Child Youth Operations Plan (ICOP).
 Families are not charged for approved Army mission related extended hours care.
+Families must provide written validation confirming the mission related extended hours care.
 The Soldier's Unit/Sponsor's Supervisor will provide documentation to qualify for approved mission related extended hours care to the center based program staff or FCC Provider.

 After Hour Care: Children/youth must be picked up by posted closing time.
 When a child/youth is left at the site past closing, staff will attempt to contact the parent/guardian using all telephone numbers provided, to include the emergency release designees.
-If there are no positive responses to these calls, and the child/youth has not been picked up within 1 hour of posted closing time, CYS will develop local Standing Operation Procedures to address alternate childcare placement.
+If there are no positive responses to these calls, and the child/youth has not been picked up within 1 hour of posted closing time, CYS will take the following action: